hielfx/faceit-user-microservice/README.md

 make subscriber
 ```

-The `make local-up` will create a `volumes` folder in `./docker/local/volumes` which contains both volumes for mongodb and redis.
+The `make local-up` command will create a `volumes` folder in `./docker/local/volumes` which contains both volumes for mongodb and redis.

 To stop the databases: